-Strata depreciation reports are a relatively new requirement in BC with legislation requiring strata councils to provide them coming into effect in 2011.
-The requirement for these reports was introduced as a means to provide strata councils with a planning tool for large capital repairs while giving prospective home buyers an accurate snapshot of the condition of the property they are purchasing.
+Strata depreciation reports are a relatively new requirement in BC, requiring strata councils to provide them in 2011.
+The need for these reports was introduced to give strata councils a planning tool for extensive capital repairs.
+At the same time, it provides prospective home buyers with an accurate snapshot of the condition of the property they are purchasing.

-A strata depreciation report is typically an 80-100 document prepared by an engineering firm for the purpose of assessing the physical condition of the structures on the building and the associated components.
+A strata depreciation report is typically an 80-100 document prepared by an engineering firm to assess the physical condition of the structures on the building and the associated components.

 Provincial regulations require that a depreciation include an inventory and evaluation of a building’s common property elements including: